Last modified: Jan. 22, 2020, 2:45 p.m.

-A declining species in Belgium.
+A very rare and declining species in Belgium.
 It used to be common in the 19th century.
 The reason of the decline might be the rarity of thistles.
+Easily confused with some other members of the genus.

 Most observations are misidentifications of Agonopterix propinquella which has the forewing more arched.